ermongroup/cs228-notes/learning/latent/index.md

 {%endmath%}
 To generate a new data point, we sample a cluster $$k$$ and then sample its Gaussian $$\mathcal{N}(x; \mu_k, \Sigma_k)$$.

-{% maincolumn 'assets/img/gmm2.png' 'Example of a Gaussian mixture model, consisting of three components with different class proportions (a).
+{% include maincolumn_img.html url='assets/img/gmm2.png' description='Example of a Gaussian mixture model, consisting of three components with different class proportions (a).
 The true class of each point is unobserved, so the distribution over $x$ looks like in (b); it is both multi-modal and non-Gaussian.
 Visualizing it in 3D shows the effects of class proportions on the magnitudes of the modes.' %}

 ### Why are latent variable models useful?